cirosantilli/linux-cheat/desktop/README.md

 - stop on `Ctrl + C` on terminal or `Control + Alt + Z` from any window.
 Rationale: easy to press with a single hand.
 - save output to `out.ogv`, `out-1.ogv`, ...

-Use if from a dropdown terminal like Guake so in the 2 seconds you can make it disappear.
+Use if from a drop-down terminal like Guake so in the 2 seconds you can make it disappear.

 #Desktop environment